-When you start planning your vacation in Iceland the question of how you are actually going to get here will naturally arise.
-I’m guessing that you’re like the majority of us: Without a private jet and not all too keen about that 47 hour ferry ride from Denmark (which is however a great experience and if you do get the chance one day I highly recommend it)?
-You’re trying to figure out how to get to Iceland.
+When you start planning your vacation inthe question of how you are actually going to get here will naturally arise.
+I’m guessing that you’re like the majority of us: Without a private jet and not all too keen about that 47-hour ferry ride from Denmark (which is, however, a great experience and if you do get the chance one day I highly recommend it)?
+You’re trying to figure out how to get to .

 The first airline I would like to mention is Icelandair.
-I know you all must be thinking “Well, don’t you have to say that as it’s possible to book Icelandair flights directly on your web?”, and in all fairness I totally get where you’re coming from.
-But when you look at the facts it’s easy to understand why they should be the first on your list when choosing an airline to fly to Iceland:
+I know you all must be thinking “Well, don’t you have to say that as it’s possible to book Icelandair flights directly on your web?”, and in all fairness, I totally get where you’re coming from.
+But when you look at the facts it’s easy to understand why they should be the first on your list when choosing an airline to fly to:

-- They offer you a free stopover in Iceland for up to 7 nights, making it possible to visit Iceland on your way across the Atlantic ocean.
+- They offer you a free stopover in for up to 7 nights, making it possible to visit on your way across the Atlantic ocean.

 - Baggage allowance: The fact that you actually get to bring some luggage on-board without having to have to pay extra Krónas is a definite plus.